luis-e-navarro/zealthy-luis-navarro/README.md

 1. Run server using `npm run start` inside of server directory
 1. Run webpack in dev mode using `npm run dev` inside of client directory
 1. Main page will load on `localhost:8080`
-1. To log into the admin dashboard, please use username `admin` and password `st4yZ34lthy` for demo purposes
+1. To log into the admin dashboard, please use username `admin` and password `adminPassword` for demo purposes

 ## Running Tests